20 Techniques To Write Better Song Lyrics for Beginners – Updated

 There are indeed a lot of rules and conventions, but at the end of the day, it’s art.
 And without being creative, you won’t be able to get anywhere.

 It would be a smart idea to keep practicing.
-It doesn’t matter if you are writing something, playing the guitar, or drawing.
+Doesn’t matter if you are writing something, playing the guitar, or drawing.

 It doesn’t matter how much you read about the process or how many videos you watch.